He Comes Up Smiling: Plot

 As described in a film magazine, the principal duty of bank clerk Jerry Martin is to care for the bank president's pet canary.
 The bird escapes and Jerry starts in pursuit.
 In a chase that takes him far afield, Jerry meets a hobo and decides to give up his bank job.
-Baron Bean (Montana), another hobo, becomes his valet, but they desert Jerry when he is taking a bath and steal his clothes.
-He finds a suit belonging to William Batchelor (MacQuarrie), a broker who is cooling off at a pool, and with the broker's business cards he passes himself off as Batchelor.
-He meets John Bartlett (Campeau) and his daughter Billie (Daw) and promptly falls in love.
+Baron Bean, another hobo, becomes his valet, but they desert Jerry when he is taking a bath and steal his clothes.
+He finds a suit belonging to William Batchelor, a broker who is cooling off at a pool, and with the broker's business cards he passes himself off as Batchelor.
+He meets John Bartlett and his daughter Billie and promptly falls in love.
 Her father is also a stock broker who has been nicked by Batchelor.
 An attempt is made to corner the market while Jerry is being entertained, but he foils the plotters, falls heir to a fortune, and wins the love of Billie.